serverpod/serverpod_docs/docs/01-get-started.md

 :::

 ### Running the demo app
-Start the default demo app by changing directory into the Flutter package that was created and running `flutter run`.
+Start the default demo app by changing the directory into the Flutter package that was created and running `flutter run`.

 ```bash
 $ cd mypod/mypod_flutter